 2. Lightweight waterproof jacket

-Norway’s weather can be unpredictable, so it’s crucial to have a waterproof jacket to stay dry during unexpected rain showers.
+Norway’s weather can be unpredictable, so having a waterproof jacket is crucial to staying dry during unexpected rain showers.
 I travel everywhere with my Gore-tex jacket, which is waterproof, wind-proof, and breathable.
 Perfect for hiking, as well as city walking.
 Check the price and model here.

 Norway’s evenings can get chilly, even in summer.
 Pack a couple of sweaters or fleeces to stay warm during cooler evenings.
 If you have one, take sweaters made from wool.
 Why..?
 See below.